 Many employers often find themselves in a predicament when employees resign without adhering to the notice periods stipulated in the contract of employment.
 In order to address the recourse available to employers, it is important to first look at what legislation prescribes for notice periods.

 A reasonable notice period that either party in an employment relationship needs to abide by is derived from common law, however section 37 of the Basic Conditions of Employment Act 75 of 1997 (BCEA) has specifically developed the common law and makes specific provision for notice periods.
 Depending on the length of service of the employee, notice periods range from one (1) week, two (2) weeks or one (1) month, however it is common for companies to provide for notice periods which differ from the BCEA or any other relevant legislation including collective agreements.
 This is permitted only if the notice periods are not less than the periods stipulated in the relevant legislation.
+Visit Babcock online to get more information on the aforesaid legislation.
 An employee may not be required to give longer notice than the employer.
 It is important to note that there are provisions whereby the notice periods are waived and that include matters of a constructive dismissal.

 Order for specific performance